-4 Directive 2013/36/EU of the European Parliament and Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (OJ L 176, 27.06.2013, p338).
+&lt;sup>4 Directive 2013/36/EU of the European Parliament and Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (OJ L 176, 27.06.2013, p338).

-- e) 'Single point of entry (SPE)' means a resolution strategy or one of the options under a resolution strategy involving the application of resolution powers by a single resolution authority at the level of a parent undertaking or of an institution subject to consolidated supervision. - f) 'Multiple point of entry (MPE)' means a resolution strategy or one of the options under a resolution strategy involving the application of resolution powers by two or more resolution authorities to different parts of a group.
+- d) 'single point of entry (SPE)' means a resolution strategy involving the application of resolution powers by a single resolution authority at the level of a single parent undertaking or of a single institution subject to consolidated supervision. - e) 'multiple point of entry (MPE)' means a resolution strategy involving the application of resolution powers by two or more resolution authorities to regional or functional subgroups or entities of a group.